 - This will vary depending on the payments paid out.

-- For East African Community Citizens the rate shall not apply to transportation of goods.
+- For EAC citizens, the rate shall not apply to transportation of goods.

-- Shall not apply to insurance or reinsurance premiums paid for aviation which covers aircrafts, cardo and passengers.
+- Shall not apply to insurance or reinsurance premiums paid for aviation that covers aircraft, cargo, and passengers.

 Oil and gas sector WHT rates